 As soon as you decide to give yoga a try, what's the first thing you think about doing?
 Buying a mat.
 (Or heck, maybe even hand painting one. ) But you don't have to own a premium, top-of-the-line number in order to get pumped to practice.
 In fact, you don't even need a mat at all.
 With these options already lying around the house (or backyard), you can start your flow on a soft, cushy surface without dropping any extra cash.

 Reason No. 486 to get your namaste on?
-So that you can make — and use! — a custom painted yoga mat.
-This project is a great way to express yourself by creating a downward doggone-cool piece of art that makes exercise fun.
-Plus, it's seriously easy.
+So you can make — and use! — a personally painted yoga mat.
+This project is a great way to express yourself, creating a cool piece of art that makes exercise fun.

 No gym membership?
 No equipment?
 No problem.
 Your own body weight is really all you need to get stronger.
 You've probably done moves like push-ups and planks before, but there are a whole host of no-weights-needed moves that can help you get fit from anywhere.
 So grab your — nothing! — and prepare to tone.